 Data import and export

-Direct load now supports HASH partitions and concurrent partition imports
+Direct load supports HASH partitioning and concurrent partition import

 External data source integration

-HDFS is a key storage medium in data lake architectures and enables data sharing across engines.
-OceanBase Database now supports reading files directly from HDFS through external tables, including clusters with Kerberos authentication via configuration.
+HDFS is the most common storage medium in a data lake architecture and serves as a platform for multi-engine data sharing.
+Therefore, the new version of OceanBase Database supports directly reading files from HDFS through external tables.
+It also supports connecting to HDFS clusters with Kerberos authentication through relevant configurations.

 URL external tables

-Previously, accessing external data in OceanBase Database required you to first create an external table before running SQL queries.
-This release introduces URL external tables, allowing you to query external CSV, Parquet, ORC, and MaxCompute data directly with SELECT statements—no need to create an external table first.
-The LOAD DATA syntax also now supports direct imports from URL external tables, making data import operations simpler and more efficient.
+When accessing external data sources in OceanBase Database, you typically need to create an external table and then use SQL queries.
+The new version introduces URL external tables, allowing you to directly query external CSV, Parquet, ORC, and MaxCompute data using SELECT statements without creating an external table.
+Additionally, the new version extends the LOAD DATA syntax to directly reference URL external tables for data import, reducing the operational cost of data import.

 Index optimization

-OceanBase Database has supported full-text search in MySQL-compatible mode since V4.3.1.
-As the version evolved, additional features and enhancements were gradually introduced.
-V4.3.5 BP1 introduces an embedded Chinese
+OceanBase Database has supported full-text indexing in MySQL mode since V4.3.1.
+As the version evolved, additional features and extensions were gradually added.
+V4.3.5 BP1 introduces an internal Chinese

 Materialized view enhancements